Roshan-Bhagchandani/SlidelyAi_Backend/README.md

 ## How to run

-1. Install dependencies:npm install
+1. Install dependencies:
+ `npm install`

-2. Start the server:npx ts-node src/index.ts
+2. Start the server:
+   `npx ts-node src/index.ts` or `npm start`

 3. Endpoints:
 - `GET /ping` - Check if server is running
 - `POST /submit` - Submit a new form entry
 - `GET /read?index=<index>` - Read a specific form entry

-/* "start": "tsc && node src/index.ts",*/